-Rails performance audits have been my main occupation and source of income for over a year now.
+Rails performance audits and tuning have been my main occupation and source of income for over three years now.
 In this blog post, I’ll share a few secrets of my trade.
 Read on if you want to learn how I approach optimizing an unknown codebase, what tools I use, and which fixes are usually most impactful.
 You can treat this post as a generalized roadmap for your DIY performance audit with multiple links to more in-depth resources.

 Layers of performance optimization